bamadesigner/bamadesigner-gatsby/src/content/speaking.md

 title: "Speaking"
 template: ""
 ---
 I've had the pleasure of sharing my experience and passions in a variety of formats, from conferences to podcasts to webinars.
-As you'll notice, I love to talk about accessibility and higher education, if you ever want to chat.
+As you'll notice, I love to talk about accessibility and Higher Education, if you ever want to chat.
 I'm active in the WordPress community so most of my speaking engagements are for WordPress-related events or publications.
 I post [my presentation slides](https://www.slideshare.net/rachelcarden) on SlideShare.

 ## Webinars